stanford-ppl/Delite/profiler/README.md

 1. **Code-viewer**
   * This is the window on the top left.
-  * When a kernel is selected (either in the data-dependency or the timeline views), the corresponding source file is displayed here.
+  * When a kernel is selected (either in the dataflow or the timeline views), the corresponding source file is displayed here.
 Also, the specific line of code that generated the kernel is highlighted and scrolled into view.

 2. **Global data viewer**
   * This is the window on the top right.
-  * Supports multiple views.
-Each view can be selected using the 'Metric' selection button provided on the sidebar under the section 'Global Stats'.
-Following are the available options:
-    1. **DEG View**
   * Generates a graph visualization of the DEG file.
 The edges represent data dependencies among the different kernels generated from the app.
 An arrow from node A to node B implies that B is data dependent on A.
   * Clicking on a node displays relevant information in the 'Kernel Info table' on the sidebar.
 Also, it highlights the input-output neighbors of the node on the graph.
   * By default, each node in the graph is marked with one of 4 different colors depending on its in-degree and out-degree.
 	* *Blue* => (in-degree == 0) AND (out-degree == 0)
 	* *Green* => (in-degree == 0) AND (out-degree > 0)
 	* *Orange* => (in-degree > 0) AND (out-degree > 0)
 	* *Red* => (in-degree > 0) AND (out-degree == 0)
-    2. **Performance**
-      * Generates a bar chart that lists the top 20 kernels in terms of percentage of app time they account for.
-      * Each bar would display the name of the kernel along with the fraction of the total app runtime that it accounted for.
-      * Example: x0(10%) implies that kernel 'x0' accounted for 10% of the total app time.
-    3. **Mem Usage**
-      * A bar chart that lists the top 20 kernels in terms of memory allocated.
-The amount of memory allocated by the node is indicated along with the kernel's name.
-      * NOTE: Currently, memory allocation is tracked only for kernels run on the scala/cpp targets.
-Other targets such as CUDA are not yet supported.

 3. **GC (Garbage Collection) Event Viewer**
   * This is the horizontal strip just below Code Viewer and the Global Data Viewer.